spwilson2/ggit-svn/README.rst

 ggit simplifies switching branches and keeping both svn and git in sync when doing so.

 That said, ggit strongly favors git users over svn.
-Users should spend most of their development cycle working with a committing to git.
+Users should spend most of their development cycle working with and committing to git.
-The main interaction with svn should be for a final commit or to cherry-pick svn merges not available in git.
+The main interaction with svn should be for a final commit, or to cherry-pick svn merges not available in git.

 ggit currently doesn't have support for saving svn properties when switching branches.
 This means any ``svn:mergeinfo`` or custom svn properties will need to be restored before finally committing to svn.